Support

 SB 388 HB 898 Economic Development - Delivering Economic Competitiveness and Advancing Development Efforts (DECADE) Act The President

-Altering the designation, administration, and purposes of and eligibility for certain economic development programs; redesignating the Economic Development Opportunities Program Account to be the Strategic Closing Fund within the Department of Commerce; altering the purposes for and methods by which the Fund may be utilized; altering the termination date of the Build Our Future Grant Pilot Program, Job Creation Tax Credit, Research and Development Tax Credit, and Employer Security Clearance Costs Tax Credit; etc. Budget and Taxation
+Altering the designation, administration, and purposes of and eligibility for certain economic development programs; redesignating the Economic Development Opportunities Program Account to be the Strategic Closing Fund within the Department of Commerce; providing for certain requirements relating to the Small, Minority, and Women-Owned Business Account; providing that the sales and use tax does not apply to the sale of certain information technology services, digital codes, and digital products under certain circumstances; etc. Budget and Taxation

 Finance